Three players ejected as Pistons-Magic scuffle in first half

 In 2004, a fight between the Pistons and Indiana Pacers became forever known as “The Malice at the Palace” after fans became involved in the wild melee.

-Numerous Magic players could be facing suspension for leaving the bench area.
+Numerous Magic players could be facing suspension for leaving the bench area during an altercation.
 Franz Wagner, Cole Anthony, Wendell Carter Jr, Gary Harris, Mo Bamba, R.J.
 Hampton, Terrence Ross and Admiral Schofield were the players out of the game as the Orlando bench emptied.

+“I need an explanation about the decision because my understanding is you can’t leave the bench area and escalate a situation,” Pistons coach Dwane Casey said.
+“That’s when really bad things can happen.”

+Franz Wagner said the Magic players didn't feel they had a choice.